-To stretch the muscles on your sides, make sure your hips remain planted firmly in the center of a chair.
-Then bend sideways and reach one arm toward the ceiling.
+To stretch the muscles on your sides, firmly in the center of a chair.
+Then

 For a chest stretch, sit or stand with your back straight.
-Pull your shoulder blades together and, at the same time, twist your thumbs and palms outward.
-Breathe slowly.
+Pull your shoulder blades together and, at the same

 Relaxation and sleep are important for weight management